Westbury UMC's apartment ministry has helped resettled refugees -- and the congregation -- find new life in Houston

 “We were excited,” said Lindsey Heathcock, who was then working at M.D.
 Anderson Cancer Center.
 “It was very in line with Jesus’ call and how Jesus was an incarnational minister who went into the context of people and lived with them and among them.”

 With the support of the Texas Annual Conference, Terry went to various programs on church planting.
 Four times a year, she attended the Academy for Missional Wisdom, learning how to start missional faith communities from the academy’s founder, the Rev. Dr. Elaine A. Heath.
-(Heath, the McCreless Professor of Evangelism at Perkins School of Theology at Southern Methodist University, was recently named dean of Duke Divinity School.)

 The Heathcocks and Terry spent a year getting to know each other, sharing meals at each other’s homes.
 Slowly, through prayer and discernment, they began to sketch a vision for an apartment ministry and their life together.